Kwant Daddy! Global Head of Quantitative Research, Saxo Bank

 Adolfo Montoro FRM, is a director in the Global Market Risk Analytics, Bank of America in London.
 Previously he lead the Market Data Strategy and Analytics team and represented Deutsche Bank in the Industry FRTB Working Group supporting elements of the FRTB implementation and advocacy for the Bank over the last five years.
 Previously he has been in charge of the Strategic implementation of Full Revaluation-based suite of VaR model ensuring as well the adequacy of quantitative methodologies used for market risk management and regulatory purposes (Pillar I and II).
 He has earned an MSc in Risk Management from Bocconi University, Italy, and graduated with a degree in economics (with honours) from Universita’ della Calabria, Italy.
 He has earned his Financial Risk Manager (FRM) certification in 2005.
 Adolfo is currently affiliated with the Global Association of Risk Professionals, where he serves both as a Regional Director for the UK Chapter as well as member of the FRM Committee.

-Artur Sepp is Director of Research at Quantica Capital AG in Zurich focusing on development of systematic data-driven trend-following and asset allocation strategies.
-Prior, Artur worked at Julius Baer in Zurich as Senior Quant Strategist developing algorithmic solutions and investment strategies for the trading and portfolio advisory.
-Before, Artur has worked in leading roles as a Front Office Quant Strategist for equity and credit derivatives trading at Bank of America Merrill Lynch in London and Merrill Lynch in New York since 2006.
-Artur holds a PhD in Mathematical Statistics from University of Tartu, an MSc in Industrial Engineering and Management Sciences from Northwestern University, and a BA in Mathematical Economics with distinction from Tallinn University of Technology.
-Artur’s research and expertise are on econometric data analysis, statistical machine learning and computational methods along with designing of research and trading infrastructure and technology with applications for quantitative trading, asset allocation and wealth management.
+Artur has a PhD in Mathematical Statistics from University of Tartu, an MSc in Industrial Engineering and Management Sciences from Northwestern University, and a BA cum laude in Mathematical Economics from Tallinn University of Technology.
 He is the author and co-author of several research articles on quantitative finance published in key journals.
-Artur is known for his contributions to stochastic volatility and credit risk modelling with an H-index of 15.
+Artur is known for contributions to stochastic volatility and credit risk modelling with an H-index of 16.
 He is a member of the editorial board of the Journal of Computational Finance.
+Artur loves martial arts, water, and mountain sports.

 Head of Structured Credit QA, Barclays Investment Bank